visualinteractivedata/visualinteractivedata.github.io/_projects/geospatial_networks.md

 publications:
 - "Application-Based COVID-19 Micro-Mobility Solution for Safe and Smart Navigation in Pandemics"
 - "Ways of Seeing: Peace Process Data-Viz as Research Practice"
-- "Visualizing and Interacting with Geospatial Networks: A Survey and Design Space
+- "Visualizing and Interacting with Geospatial Networks: A Survey and Design Space"
 - "Pattern-Driven Navigation in 2D Multiscale Visualizations with Scalable Insets"
 - "PaxVis: Visualizing Peace Agreements"
 - "DataToon: Drawing Data Comics About Dynamic Networks with Pen + Touch Interaction"